Nick-Sooter/Allocate/README.md

 Tech Stack: Javascript, React, Redux, RTK Query, Node.js, Express, MongoDB, Tailwind CSS

-To start the application, please open two separate terminals and run "npm start" concurrently in both the client and server directories.
+To start the application, please clone the repository and then run "npm start" concurrently in both the client and server directories.